hashicorp/nomad/website/source/docs/secrets/ssh/index.html.md

 page_title: "Secret Backend: SSH"
 sidebar_current: "docs-secrets-ssh"
 description: |-
-  The SSH secret backend for Vault generates dynamic SSH keys or One-Time-Passwords.
+  The SSH secret backend for Nomad generates dynamic SSH keys or One-Time-Passwords.
 ---

 # SSH Secret Backend

 Name: `ssh`

-Vault SSH backend generates SSH credentials for remote hosts dynamically.
+Nomad SSH backend generates SSH credentials for remote hosts dynamically.
 This backend increases the security by removing the need to share the private key to everyone who needs access to infrastructures.
 It also solves the problem of management and distribution of keys belonging to remote hosts.